White Sox lose 4-3 to Tigers but close in on division crown

 Detroit’s Matt Manning allowed three runs on four hits in five innings.

 Rodón, pitching for the first time since Sept.
 10, gave up three runs on two hits and two walks while striking out six.
-The left-hander has been getting extended rest after his previous turn was pushed back because of shoulder soreness.
+The left-hander, who had won four straight starts, received extended rest after his previous turn was pushed back because of shoulder soreness.

 Both teams scored three times in the third.